Sahil-Singh2002/Solving-PDE-s-using-Deep-Learning-Algorithms/Schedule.md

 - **August 7 - September 6**: Deep Learning Techniques
 - **September 7 - October 6**: Advanced Topics and Applications
 - **October 7 - November 2**: Deep Learning Research and Integration

-This detailed schedule ensures that you cover both books thoroughly and integrate relevant research papers at appropriate points, providing a comprehensive understanding of key topics.